electron/osx-sign/README.md

 `err` - *Error*

+## Debug

+As of release v0.3.1, external module `debug` is used to display logs and messages; remember to `export DEBUG=electron-osx-sign*` when necessary.

 ## Test

 As developer certificates are required for `codesign` in OS X, this module may not be tested via online build services.
 If you wish to test out this module, enter: